- » Key resources and services

-Indigenous children experience excessive rates of otitis media.
-The disease is caused by many different bacteria.
+Otitis media is caused by many different bacteria.
 Previously, researchers have only been able to examine one bacterium at a time.
 Metagenomics is a new science which allows study of numerous bacteria simultaneously.
-Using metagenomic methods, the study aims to examine how otitis media develops and why some children do not respond to therapy.
-This will allow the design of better interventions to improve ear health for Indigenous children.
+Using metagenomic methods, this study aimed to examine how otitis media develops and why some children do not respond to therapy.

-Using data previously collected from other studies in Indigenous communities and children in child care, mathematical models allow the question 'what if?', and answer important public health questions:
+Using data previously collected from other studies in Indigenous communities and children in child care, this study applied mathematical modeling techniques in an attempt to answer important public health questions:

-The modelling will promote understanding of the social and health costs of bacterial infection in Aboriginal communities and child care and use educational scenarios to promote uptake of the most cost-effective and socially acceptable interventions.
+The modelling promoted understanding of the social and health costs of bacterial infection in Aboriginal communities and child care and used educational scenarios to promote uptake of the most cost-effective and socially acceptable interventions.

 Child Health Division